Broadcast & Digital Meteorologist

 Behind the scenes, Charles uses his broad media and technical background to help the newsroom with writing and editing news stories for the station's website.
 He also trains and assists reporters with news gathering technologies (camera gear, etc.) and how to properly shoot and edit video.

-Outside of the weather office, Charles enjoys photography, going to the beach, learning more things, and spending time with his wife (who is also a degreed meteorologist) and their son.
+Outside of the office, Charles enjoys photography, going to the beach, learning more things, and spending time with his wife (who is also a degreed meteorologist) and their two sons.

 If you have any weather questions, feel free to write him on social media or at firstname.lastname@example.org.